 I do hope that we are not considered a clique, I am sure that many of the ‘older’ bloggers like myself try to welcome any new bloggers into the fold.

-9 thoughts on “Irish Times blog article follow up”
+9 responses to “Irish Times blog article follow up”

 now that is a topic i intend blogging on in due course. recent experience suggests there are some bloggers who really don’t want to get a conversation going. personally, i think that dialogue is what blogs *should* be about, but apparently there’s a lot of others who consider their blog to be just a monologue.